Vladimir Kramnik: Early career

 Kramnik continued to produce good results, including winning at Dortmund (outright or tied) ten times from 1995 to 2011.
-He is the second of only fifteen chess players to have reached a rating of 2800 (the first being Kasparov).
+He is the second of only 15 chess players to have reached a rating of 2800 (Kasparov was the first).

-During his reign as world champion, Kramnik never regained the world number-one ranking, doing so only in January 2008 after he had lost the title to Viswanathan Anand; as in 1996, Kramnik had the same FIDE rating as Anand (2799) but became number one due to more games played within the rating period.
-Kramnik's 12 years between world number-one rankings is the longest since the inception of the FIDE ranking system in 1971.
+During his reign as world champion, Kramnik never regained the world number-one ranking, doing so only in January 2008 after he had lost the title to Viswanathan Anand; as in 1996, Kramnik had the same FIDE rating as Anand (2799) but was number one due to more games played within the rating period.
+Kramnik's 12 years between world number-one rankings is the longest since the 1971 inception of the FIDE ranking system.

 Chess career

 Early attempts

-In the mid- and late-1990s, Kramnik, although considered one of the strongest players in the world, suffered several setbacks in his attempts to qualify for a World Championship match.
+In the mid- and late 1990s, Kramnik, although considered one of the strongest players in the world, suffered several setbacks in his attempts to qualify for a World Championship match.
 In 1994, he lost a quarterfinal candidates match for the PCA championship to Gata Kamsky 1½–4½, and later that year, lost a semifinal candidates match for the FIDE championship to Boris Gelfand with the score 3½–4½.
 In 1998, Kramnik faced Alexei Shirov in a Candidates match for the right to play Garry Kasparov for the Classical World Chess Championship, and lost 3½–5½.
 In 1999, Kramnik participated in the FIDE knockout championship in Las Vegas, and lost in the quarterfinals to Michael Adams 2–4.